akotelovich/NX-OS_BGP-EVPN_lab/2_Underlay/instructions.md

 ## Looback interfaces for BGP and VTEPs

-Here we create the interfaces for routing session and VTEP (VXLAN tunnel) source addressing
+Here we create the interfaces for routing session and VTEP (VXLAN tunnel) source addressing.

 Apply configuration:
 ```